highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/10.digital-ocean/docs.md

 ### Connecting to your Droplet

-After your new Droplet is created (Droplet is another word for your DigitalOcean Virtual Machine) you will now see a screen like this:
+After your new Droplet is created (Droplet is another word for your Digital Ocean Virtual Machine) you will now see a screen like this:

 ![](gb-list.png)